NanoSquad/FizzBuzz/README.md

 This is a repository for any code you want to share with the class, be it something that's useful, or just cool :)
+Please upload code to the /shared folder for now, or you can create new folders if necessary.

 Standards:
 The standards aren't strict, but you should follow basic coding practices (descriptive names for variables, etc.)